ElsaLopez133/draft-lopez-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 Alternative formats for CRED_PSK MAY be used, as long as they allow the recipient to identify and retrieve the correct PSK.
 When the authentication credential includes only a COSE_Key (e.g., a raw key reference), it SHOULD be wrapped as a CCS by prefixing it with a 'cnf' claim.
 In this case, the resulting CRED_PSK contains no identity beyond the key itself.

-Implementations SHOULD consider including identity information (e.g., the 'sub' claim) in CRED_PSK to protect against misbinding attacks; see {{Appendix D.2 of RFC9528}}.
+The 'sub' claim in CRED_PSK is meant for identifying the sender (e.g., I or R) to prevent misbinding attacks, as per {{Appendix D.2 of RFC9528}}.
+However, it must not be included as input to key derivation (e.g., EDHOC_Extract()), where only the cryptographic key material (e.g., cnf) is used.

 ### Encoding and processing guidelines